-No security system is foolproof, but this is an unlikely target for ID thieves
+No system is foolproof, but fingerprint hacking is an unlikely target for identity thieves

 Fingerprints have become our new passwords, unlocking smartphones and other devices that have become payment gateways.